-The Cycle to Work scheme is a great way for UK cyclists to save up to 42 percent off the cost of a bike.
+The Cycle to Work scheme is a great way for UK cyclists to save up to 47% off the cost of a bike.
 Let’s have a look at how it works and whether you’re eligible.

 How does the Cycle to Work scheme work?

-In essence, your employer buys a bike for you to ride to work, you ‘hire’ it through salary sacrifice (which is where you save by not paying tax and National Insurance on the monthly fees) and at the end of the ‘hire’ period you buy the bike from your employer.
+In essence, your employer buys a bike for you to ride to work and you ‘hire’ it through salary sacrifice (which is where you save by not paying tax and National Insurance contributions on the monthly fees).
+At the end of the ‘hire’ period, you are usually offered the option to buy the bike from your employer.

 In other words, your salary sacrifice is made from your gross salary, not your net salary.